bessagroup/CRATE/docs/source/rst_doc_files/advanced_usage/customization.rst

 Available interfaces
 --------------------

-Below is a list of CRATE **available interfaces** alongside a brief description and a hyperlink to the corresponding documentation page:
+Below is a list of some CRATE **available interfaces** alongside a brief description and a hyperlink to the corresponding documentation page:

 * **Interface: Direct Numerical Simulation solver** - Implement a direct numerical simulation (DNS) multi-scale method solver to perform the required offline-stage simulations (:doc:`interface documentation <interface_dns_solver>`);